aspose-pdf-cloud/Aspose.PDF-Products/pdf/go/links/add/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Create a link object for the link annotation.
+1. Create object with LinkAnnotation type .
+1. Set specific properties:
+    - Links: set Link object with HyperLink value
+    - ActionType
+    - Action
 1. Create a link annotation object with the specified properties.
+1.
 1. Call the PostPageLinkAnnotations API to add the link annotation to the PDF document.

 {{% /blocks/products/pf/agp/feature-section-col %}}